testcase/pysndlib/docs/source/description.rst

     (set! f (mus-frequency gen)) => f = gen.mus_frequency

-* there is a simple name space CLM that hold global variables one would use in clm
+* there is a simple name space default that hold global variables one would use in clm

-    e.g. instead of *clm-srate* you would use CLM.srate *clm-table-size* is CLM.table_size
+    e.g. instead of *clm-srate* you would use clm.default.srate *clm-table-size* is clm.default.table_size

 * there are python enums for the sndlib enums.
 Interp, Window, Spectrum, Polynomial, Header, Sample, Error